Calculation of Date, Time, and Date and Time

 As a workaround, you can do the following.

-If the date field is empty, you can set the Text field to be empty as well.
+You can make it so that if the Date field is empty, the Text field is empty as well.

 Formula: IF(Date="","",DATE_FORMAT(Date, "YYYY-M-d", "Etc/GMT"))